arisslin/flattenthequeue/README.md

 Trigger Eslint to check all `*.js` files in the `src` folder for problems and logs them in the console.

-If the check finds problems the push will not be done and the problems hast to be fixed before manually.
+If the check finds problems the push will not be done and the problems have to be fixed manually.